gavv/signal-estimator/README.md

 -rw-r--r-- 1 user user 118K Jan 15 16:22 input.csv
 ```

-We also provide a helper script that plots the files using matplotlib.
+There is a helper script that plots the dump files using matplotlib.
 You can use it to manually inspect the signal:

 ```
-$ ./script/plot_csv.py output.csv input.csv
+$ ./script/plot_csv.py [--device <device>] <output.csv> <input.csv>
 ```

 ![](./doc/plot_edited.png)

 In this example we were measuring the latency of an Android phone with AirPods connected via Bluetooth, and the measured latency was about 238ms.

+If output and input dumps were written to the same file, you can specify only one file.
+If dump includes multiple input devices, you should choose which one to display using `--device` option of the script.

 ALSA parameters
 ---------------

 ALSA output and input device names are the same as passed to `aplay` and `arecord` tools.

-You may need to configure sample rate and the number of channels.
+You may need to configure sample rate (`--rate`) and the number of channels (`--chans`).
 Selected rate should be supported by both output and input devices.

-You may also need to configure ALSA ring buffer size and the number of periods (I/O frames) in the ring buffer.
-These parameters affect software latency and output / input robustness.
+You may also need to configure ALSA ring buffer size (`--out-latency` and `--in-latency`) and the number of periods (I/O frames) in the ring buffer (`--out-periods` and `--in-periods`).
+These parameters affect software latency and output / input robustness, but should not affect measured hardware latency.
+If there are glitches, you can try doubling default buffer size and period count.

 Disabling PulseAudio
 --------------------